Topics covered include:

 Resolution Services requires at least 24 hours notice of cancellation.
 Canceling with at least 24 hours notice allows us to make the space available for another participant.
 If you do not show for a scheduled class, or call to cancel with less than 24 hour notice, you will be assessed a $75 reschedule fee when you register for a new class.30321

 You are not required to attend the same class as the other parent.
 At registration, CCRS staff asks each person if they would prefer to be in a separate class.
-If either party wishes to be in a separate class from the other, we schedule them separately.
+If either party wishes to be in a separate class, we schedule them separately.
 Further, if a restraining order or domestic violence has occurred between the parties in the last year, parties must attend separate classes.30321

 Resolution Services is committed to client safety.
 Staff conducts an initial screening with each registrant at time of registration, to determine the presence of domestic violence and/or restraining orders between the parties, and to take steps to protect the safety of the participants.
 If there has been domestic violence between the parties at any time within the last 12 months, CCRS will schedule parties in separate classes.
 Participants are encouraged to share any concerns they have about their own or another person's safety with CCRS staff.30321